PeiDay/Employee_SQL_ERD/README.md

 * Data Engineering / Data Modeling
 * Data Analysis

-#### Data Modeling
+#### Data Engineering / Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables as below, the ERD is saved in the **images** folder.
+* Inspect the CSVs and sketch out an ERD of the tables as below, the ERD is saved in the **images** folder.

 ![employee_db_ERD.png](https://github.com/PeiDay/SQL-Challenge/blob/main/images/employee_db_ERD.png)

-#### Data Engineering

 * A table schema for each of the six CSV files.
-** Set the primary keys check to see if the column is unique, otherwise create a composite key.
+* Set the primary keys check to see if the column is unique, otherwise create a composite key.
 Which takes to primary keys in order to uniquely identify a row.
-** Set the foreign keys.
+* Set the foreign keys.
-** Import each CSV file into the corresponding SQL table in the same order that the tables were created and account for the headers when importing to avoid errors.
+* Import each CSV file into the corresponding SQL table in the same order that the tables were created and account for the headers when importing to avoid errors.

 #### Data Analysis